Biography

 And so it happened.
 She woke up after surgery, the nurse nodded that Janny could talk, and tears of happiness could not be held back.

-In 2006, as soon as Janny could do things independently again, she took singing lessons with Dutch singing teacher Johanna Spanjerberg, who was a member of "Boulevard of Broken Dreams" and lead singer with the "Glenn Miller Orchestra".
+In 2006, as soon as Janny could do things independently again, she took singing lessons with Dutch singing teacher Johanna Spanjerberg at her home in Orba, who was a member of "Boulevard of Broken Dreams" and lead singer with the "Glenn Miller Orchestra".
 At the same time, she participated in Rob Barendsma's project "ABBA on the Beach".
 Rob Barendsma is a Dutch well-known director and choreographer.
 Janny joined Rob's musical theatre group "Teatro del Sol" and participated in the next four musical productions each year.

 From then on, although she still had health problems, she devoted as much time as possible to her first passion.
 She bought lots of backing tracks, sorting them one by one and searching the internet for the lyrics as much as possible, and organising everything on her laptop.

 In 2008, Janny joined the English amateur show group "Sounds Familiar" led by English singer and producer Philip Ashley.
-She took singing lessons with Philip, who taught her all the skills for musical theatre, and Janny participated in all his shows, both company numbers and solos.
+She took singing lessons with Philip, who taught her all the skills for musical theatre, and Janny participated in many of his shows, both company numbers and solos.

 In 2009, Janny began her solo career.
 She recorded a CD with five songs and sang at several private functions.